priyanka-sh/Niki_tasks/README.md

 # niki_tasks
-    Contains solutions to the given tasks
+   Solutions to the given tasks by Niki.ai are covered.
+Assignment problems are titled as Task1, Task2 and Task3.